History of the Jews in Latvia: War crimes trials

 On April 7, 1945, the Soviet press published the "Declaration of the Special Government Commission charged with the inquiry into the crimes committed by the German-Fascist aggressors during their occupation of the Latvian Socialist Soviet Republic".
 This document devotes a chapter to the persecution and murder of Jews.
 The declaration lists Nazis held responsible for the crimes committed in Latvia under German occupation.
-They include Lohse, the Reich Commissioner for Ostland; Friedrich Jeckeln, chief of police (HSSPF) for Ostland; Drechsler, Commissioner General for Latvia; Rudolf Lange, chief of the security police; Kurt Krause, chief of the Riga ghetto and commandant of the Salaspils concentration camp; Max Gymnich, his assistant; Sauer, commandant of the Kaiserwald concentration camp; and several dozen other Nazi criminals involved in the destruction of Latvian Jewry.
+They include Hinrich Lohse, the Reich Commissioner for Ostland; Friedrich Jeckeln, chief of police (HSSPF) for Ostland; Otto-Heinrich Drechsler, Commissioner General for Latvia; Rudolf Lange, chief of the security police; Kurt Krause, chief of the Riga ghetto and commandant of the Salaspils concentration camp; Max Gymnich, his assistant; Albert Sauer, commandant of the Kaiserwald concentration camp; and several dozen other Nazi criminals involved in the destruction of Latvian Jewry.
 On January 26, 1946, the military tribunal of the Baltic Military District began a trial of a group of Nazi war criminals, among them Jeckeln, one of the men responsible for the Rumbula massacre at the end of 1941.
 He and six others were sentenced to death by hanging; the sentence was carried out in Riga on February 3, 1946.
 Other trials were held in the postwar Latvian SSR, but altogether only a small number of Germans and Latvians who had taken part in the murder of Latvian Jewry were brought to justice.

 Latvians of varying backgrounds also took part in the persecution and murder of the Jews in the country outside Latvia.
 At the time of the German retreat in the summer of 1944, many of these collaborators fled to Germany.
 After the war, as assumed Displaced Persons, they received aid from UNRRA, from the International Refugee Organization (IRO), and other relief organizations for Nazi victims, and some of them immigrated to the U.S. and other countries abroad.
 On the other hand, there were also Latvians who risked their lives in order to save Jews.
 One such, Jānis Lipke, helped to save several dozen Jews of the Riga ghetto by providing them with hideouts.